 |5||Weak/non-existent focus ring||32%|

 Phew.
 We are finally done!

 This is what we learned about the WCAG 2.1 compliance level of the web, after analyzing 10,000,000 pages.
 Truth be told?
-The internet is (or was, prior to us), in very, very bad compliance shape.
+The internet is (or was, prior to us), has been in a very, very bad compliance shape since 2019.

-As seen from the results, oftentimes plugin and template developers do try to conform with certain requirements, but these are often not even close to sufficient.
+As seen from the results, oftentimes plugin and template developers do try to conform to certain requirements, but these are often not even close to sufficient.

 Moreover, at the end of the day, these plugins and templates are being used by website owners who usually don’t know anything about coding, best practices, or accessibility.
 They simply have a system and click the buttons to achieve what they want as quickly as possible without thinking about what is and what isn’t accessible.
 Thus website owners end up ruining their own compliance very quickly with each update they make.

 Accessibility is not something that is in most business owners’ priorities.
 Marketing, hiring, customer service, and sales are (obviously).
 It’s our job, as developers and designers, to conceive and achieve technological breakthroughs to make websites compliant despite the topic not being a priority to business owners because it never will be!
 This is on us.